marisj/financials/README.md

 ## Financials
-This code parses EDGAR for XBRL financial statement data, and writes the following items to financials/data/[quarter]:
+This code parses XBRL financial statements on EDGAR and writes the following items to financials/data/[quarter]:

 | Field | Description |